huynguy-db/arcion-docs/content/docs/target-setup/databricks.md

       csv-publish-method: READ
     ```
   For a detailed explanation of configuration parameters in the Applier file, read [Applier Reference]({{< ref "/docs/references/applier-reference" >}} "Applier Reference").

+## Databricks Unity Catalog Support

+{{< hint "info" >}}**Note:** This feature is currently in Beta. {{< /hint >}}

+From version 22.08.31.x onwards, Arcion has added support for [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog).
+The support is still in beta phase, with complete support to land gradually in future releases.

+As of now, note the following about the state of Arcion's Unity Catalog support:

+- Legacy Databricks Catalog only supports two-level namespace:

+    - Schemas
+    - Tables

+  With introduction of Unity Catalog, Databricks now exposes a [three-level namespace](https://docs.databricks.com/data-governance/unity-catalog/queries.html#three-level-namespace-notation) that organizes data.
+    - Catalogs
+    - Schemas
+    - Tables

+  Arcion adds support for Unity Catalog by introducing a new child storage type (`DATABRICKS_LAKEHOUSE` child of `DATABRICKS_DELTALAKE`).
+- To avoid manual steps to configure staging, Databricks has introduced personal staging.
+To read the staging URL, we've added a new configuration parameter `UNITY_CATALOG_PERSONAL_STAGE`.
+- We'll be using `SparkJDBC42` driver for Legacy Databricks (`DATABRICKS_DELTALAKE`) and `DatabricksJDBC42` for Unity catalog (`DATABRICKS_LAKEHOUSE`).
+Once Databricks is completely migrated to only Databricks protocol we will use `DatabricksDriver` for both types.
+- In current changes, we've hardcoded the `readOnly` catalogs to block it.
+In a next release, we'll query Databricks to fetch `readOnly` catalog and a flag (`Boolean::isReadOnly`) in `schemas.yaml`.
+- We've tested the current changes with AWS and AZURE.